Course in Laboratory Animal Science for Researchers, 10 ECTS

 The aims are to teach the participants the basics of laboratory animal science, which includes biology, handling, anesthesia/analgesia, euthanasia, health monitoring, infections, design of studies, ethics, humane endpoints etc.

-The participants will have to undertake a minimum of 21 hours of practical training on a relevant animal species, supervised by a named Veterinary Surgeon, working with laboratory animals.
-Each participant is personally responsible for finding a suitable supervisor that is willing to provide the obligatory minimum of 21 hours training.
+The participants will have to undertake 2 days of practical training on a relevant animal species, supervised by a named Veterinary Surgeon, working with laboratory animals.
+Each participant is personally responsible for finding a suitable supervisor that is willing to provide the obligatory 2 days of training.
 If necessary, it is possible to arrange for practical training at NMBU, campus Adamstuen, but it will cost additional NOK 3000.
 Guidelines for the training will be provided after the registration deadline.

 The exam consists of an online multiple choice test.
 The group work, the written assignment and the practical training must be completed before the course is approved.